-The risk of default on the amounts due from immediate holding company, related companies and subsidiary was minimal given the financial strength of the ultimate holding company, related companies and subsidiary.
+The risk of default on the amounts due from immediate holding company and related companies was minimal given the financial strength of the ultimate holding company and related companies.

 Other receivables from non-related parties and finance lease receivables are subject to immaterial credit losses.